+I (candidate),

+a candidate for the (council/LT etc.):

+(issue/ward/position):

-Christchurch City Council LETTER OF APPOINTMENT OF SCRUTINEER I (candidate). a candidate for the (council/LT etc.): (issue/ward/position) appoint (full name): to act as scrutineer at the following election processes (delete any not applicable): 1.
-Scrutiny of the roll 2.
-Preliminary Count 3.
+appoint (full name):

+to act as scrutineer at the following election processes (delete any not applicable):

+1. Scrutiny of the roll 2.
+P reliminary Count 3.
 Official Count 4.
+Re 4.
+Recount

+Signed: (candidate)

-Recount Signed: (candidate) Notes for candidates: 1.
-A copy of this letter of appointment must be given to the electoral officer no later than 24 hours before the close of voting (i.e. by 12 noon Friday 7 October 2022).
-2. Scrutineers should carry this letter at all times when undertaking their scrutineering duties.
-3. At any of the election processes only one scrutineer for each candidate may be present at any one time. electionz.com
+Notes for candi itment mu st he given to the electo ral officer no later than 24 hou rs before the close of

+- 2. Scrutineers should carry this letter at all times when undertaking their scrutineering duties. - 3.
+At any of the election processes only one scrutineer for each candidate may be present at any one time.